bvinoth186/notes/cheat.md

 - Edge location – location where content is cached.
 Different from Region / AZ
 - Edge locations are not just read only.
 We can put the objects to sync to origin.
 - Edge Location will cache the content for the first time use, and serve the content from edge location for the subsequent requests.
 Request will not goto server.
 Improve latency
-- TTL - time to live – objects are cached for the life of TTL
+- TTL - time to live – objects are cached for the life of TTL. by default 24 hours
 - Manually clearing cache is allowed.
 But its chargeable
 -  Origin – Origin of the files, CDN will distribute.
 This can be S3 or Ec2 or Elastic Load balancer or Route 53, Can work with non aws services as well
 - Distribution – name of CDN, which consists of collection of edge locations
   - Web distribution  - for websites, http/https
   - RTMP	- for media streaming.
 Audio/Video
 - S3 transfer acceleration make a use of cloudfront to accelerate transfer from S3 to end user.
-Say for example, if geographically distributed users are uploading multiple files to S3 which is located in UK region.
-Instead of uploading the files to S3 directly, they can upload to their nearest edge location and then edge locations accelerate the transfer to S3 trough optimized aws network.
-Eg.  prefix.s3-accelerate.amazonaws.com
+- Say for example, if geographically distributed users are uploading multiple files to S3 which is located in UK region.
+- Instead of uploading the files to S3 directly, they can upload to their nearest edge location and then edge locations accelerate the transfer to S3 trough optimized aws network.
+- Eg.  prefix.s3-accelerate.amazonaws.com
 - S3 - https://s3-eu-west-1.amazonaws.com/test
   - https
 - Website - http://test.s3-website-eu-west-1.amazonaws.com